annalenagroos/w3schools-database-master/README.md

 16. Sort by Entity Fields
 17. Pagination of the Table

+## Added Features
+1. Get and list all Orders
+2. Get and list all Customers
+3. Get and list all Shippers
+4. Create a new Order
+5. Create a new Customer
+6. Create a new Shipper
+7. Update an existing Order
+8. Update an existing Customer
+9. Update an existing Shipper
+10. Delete a Order
+11. Delete a Customer
+12. Delete a Shipper
+13. Added CSV-Export by Shippers
+14. Added new Logo

 ## Journal
 ### 30.10.2024
 The setup was difficult because I lacked Linux and Docker experience.
 After some trial and error, it finally worked.